Akhiro-Siro/Akhiro-Siro/README.md

 ## About me:
 - 🔭 I’m not working
 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate as Data Analyst
 - 💬 Ask me about anything
 - 📫 How to reach me: putrasaputraputra021@gmail.com